Experience Kungsleden in winter

 This tour is for you

 … who want to experience the arctic winter in the mountains without carrying a heavy backpack.
 For safety reason, you will still have to carry about 5-7 kg including your lunch and some safety gear.
 To ski Kungsleden in winter you must have earlier experience from skiing and the ability to ski a daily distance of between 13-25 kilometers.
 There will be a few step uphills and downhills.
-Recommended age 16-70 years old.
+Recommended age from 16 years old.
 Please contact us if you have any questions regarding your physical ability or experience level.

 Food and accommodation

 Laponia Adventures values nutritious food made from real ingredients and put a lot of effort into preparing the menu for this tour.
 A typical day starts with a Swedish breakfast and in the evening, we cook dinner together in the hut.
 Our dinners are inspired by local food from the Sami culture as well as more general Swedish food.
 As long as weather permits we will have a longer break during the day to eat a lighter lunch and re-energize.

 During our time in the mountains we stay in cozy cabin without electricity or running water.
 We all help with the daily duties as preparing dinner or chopping wood to the fire.
 Even if the cabins are simple they provide the most essentials as heat, beds, blankets and everything we need for cooking and eating.
 Outhouses are often situated within 100 meters from the huts.
 The first and last day of the tour we will stay in hostels where you will share room with other participants of the group.
 Those days you will have access to both water-toilets and showers.

 Guides and support